Home » Features » Top 15 Best PS2 Hidden Gems

 Gitaroo Man

 The PS2 had a lot of quirky and crazy games.
 Gitaroo Man is the first of these to make this list.
-It’s likely to be included on any list of the best PS2 hidden gems because it’s fun and had a low production run.
+This one routinely shows up on hidden gems lists because it had a meager production run.
+Oh, and it’s also a lot of fun.
 This is a rhythm game based on, you guessed it, playing a guitar.
 It’s particularly interesting because this one predates Guitar Hero by a fair margin.
-Unlike the aforementioned title this one isn’t designed around any kind of specialty controller.
+Unlike the aforementioned title Gitaroo Man isn’t designed around any kind of specialty controller.
 Instead you press the face buttons in unison with the on-screen indicators.
-Gameplay is set to absolutely crazy action in the background and a great mix of unique music.
-Seriously, the range of genres is staggering and it all sounds fantastic.
-I also really like the zany graphics.
-Gitaroo Man uses a style all its own.

 Front cover for Grandia Xtreme for the Sony PlayStation 2.